 - an imbalance of power such as physical strength, access to embarrassing information, or popularity to control or harm others.
-These imbalances can change over time and in different situations, even if they involve the same people. - repetition as these behaviours happen more than once or have the potential to happen more than once. - actions such as making threats, spreading rumours, attacking someone physically or verbally or for a particular reason, e.g. size, hair colour, gender, sexual orientation, and excluding someone from a group on purpose.
+These imbalances can change over time and in different situations, even if they involve the same people. - repetition as these behaviours happen more than once or have the potential to happen more than once. - actions such as making threats, spreading rumours, attacking someone physically or verbally or for a particular reason, e.g. size, hair colour, gender, gender identity, sexual orientation, being a member of the LGBTQIA+ community, neurodiversity and excluding someone from a group on purpose.

-Any behaviours that may need to be handled with sanctions will be in line with our policies relating to Behaviour Policy /Safeguarding Policy/Online Safety Policy
+Any behaviours that may need to be handled with sanctions will be in line with our policies relating to Behaviour, Anti-bullying, Safeguarding, Online Safety.

-Online bullying is the use of technology (social networking, messaging, text messages, e-mail, chat rooms, etc.) to harass threaten or intimidate someone for the same reasons as stated above.
+Online bullying is the use of technology (including social networking, messaging, text messages, e-mail, chat rooms, blogging, vlogging, YouTube etc.) to harass, threaten or intimidate someone for the same reasons as stated above.

 It can take many forms and this list is not exhaustive:

-- Abusive or threatening texts, emails, or messages
+- Abusive or threatening texts, emails, or messages;

-- Posting abusive comments on social media sites
+- Posting abusive comments on social media sites;

-- Sharing humiliating videos or photos of someone else
+- Sharing/uploading humiliating videos or photos of someone else;

+- Sharing videos or images of upskirting;

-- Stealing someone's online identity
+- Stealing someone's online identity;

-- Spreading rumours online
+- Spreading rumours online;

-- Trolling-sending menacing or upsetting messages through social networks, chat rooms or games
+- Trolling sending menacing or upsetting messages through social networks, chat rooms or games;

-- Developing hate sites about another person
+- Developing hate sites/ posting hate videos about another person/group of people;

-- Prank calls or messages
+- Prank calls or messages;

-- Group bullying or exclusion online
+- Group bullying or exclusion online;

-- Anonymous messaging
+- Anonymous messaging;

-- Encouraging a young person to self-harm
+- Encouraging a young person to self-harm;

-- Pressuring children to send sexual messages or engaging in sexual conversations.
+- Pressuring children to send sexual messages or sexual images.

-Prejudiced related bullying refers to a range of hurtful behaviour, physical or emotional or both, which causes someone to feel powerless, worthless, excluded or marginalised, and which is connected with prejudices around belonging, identity and equality in wider society, e.g. disabilities and special educational needs, ethnic, cultural and religious backgrounds, gender, home life (for example in relation to issues of care, parental occupation, poverty and social class) and sexual identity.
+Prejudiced related bullying refers to a range of hurtful behaviour, physical or emotional or both, which causes someone to feel powerless, worthless, excluded or marginalised, and which is connected with prejudices around belonging, identity and equality in wider society e.g. disabilities and special educational needs, ethnic, cultural and religious backgrounds, gender, gender identity, home life (for example in relation to issues of care, parental occupation, poverty and perceived social class) and sexual identity.